realadammatthew/humbleberger/src/copy/was-yeshua-really-sinless.md

 **Humbleberger Ministries**

-One of the most extraordinary claims of the New Testament is that Yeshua (Jesus) lived a completely sinless life.
+One of the most extraordinary claims of the New Testament is that Yeshua lived a completely sinless life.
 For many, especially within the Jewish community, this is a bold claim that raises honest and important questions.
 How could anyone be entirely without sin?
 Didn't Scripture itself say, "There is no one who does not sin" (1 Kings 8:46)?
 Let's explore this claim together with humility, respect, and an open heart.

 ### What Does the Hebrew Bible Say?